Enjoying a Day Like a Local in Edinburgh, Scotland @homestaycom

 The Edinburgh Fringe Festival

 It is the world’s largest arts festival that features thousands of artists and performers around the globe.
-It lasts for 25 days in the month of August.
-It showcases many different types of performances from comedy, dance, musicals, theatre, music, opera, circus,and the likes.
+It lasts for 25 days in August.
+It showcases many different types of performances from comedy, dance, musicals, theatre, music, opera, circus, and the likes.
 You can see the participants along the Royal Mile as this is the permanent place for the Fringe Festival.

-- The big four (10-20pounds) they occupy the large venue and lasts for a good hour.
-They specialise in Comedy and has been performing for more than 15 years.
+• The big four (10-20pounds) occupy the large venue and last for a good hour.
+They specialize in Comedy and have been performing for more than 15 years.

-- Other paid-venue (5-7 pounds) the mid-range operators performing on the several room and specialises on a particular genre.
+• Other paid-venue (5-7 pounds) the mid-range operators performing in several rooms and specializing in a particular genre.

-- Free venues (donations) It’s up to you how much you can stretch to donate, They perform for free and let people give a donation at the end of the show.
+• Free venues (donations) It’s up to you how much you can stretch to donate, They perform for free and let people donate at the end of the show.
 They usually operate in pubs or clubs or venues that are free to use as it is a way of getting people in drinks and generating revenue.

 Admission: Free.
 I just watched some street performances.